 After you descend towards the northern portal of Rohtang Pass, you reach a place called Gramphu.

 At Gramphu, there is a diversion towards the right which will lead you to Spiti Valley via Kunzum Pass.
 If you want to visit Chandratal then you need to take the diversion towards Spiti and once you reach Batal, go straight towards Chandratal.
 There are no stay options at Gramphu, but you will find a couple of tea shacks / dhabhas serving tea.

 If you are traveling from Kaza to Manali, it will be the first point where you will get mobile signals.

 Khokhsar | Altitude: 3140 Mtrs

 Just a few KM after Gramphu, you will reach Khoksar which is the first settlement in the Lahaul Valley of Himachal Pradesh.

 This place has several Dhabhas where you can enjoy the food, a clean washroom or toilet to freshen up and a PWD rest house for night stay.
-In order to stay at PWD rest house, generally, you will need the advance bookings.
+To stay at the PWD rest house, generally, you will need bookings.
 There are few houses as well in this small village.
-The Chandra river flows through this place and the surrounding views are just amazing from the village.
+The Chandra river flows through this place, and the surrounding views are just amazing from the village.

 It is a major eating point on Manali Leh Highway especially when you are traveling from Manali to Jispa for the first night stop.